Skip to main content

 Olin, North Carolina is home to 3 schools, including 3 public schools.
 The city's schools span 1 middle school, and 2 high schools.

-With an average rating of 6.0 out of 10, schools in Olin show moderate performance on the MySchoolScout composite scale, which measures academic achievement, student growth, equity, and school environment.
+With an average rating of 6.2 out of 10, schools in Olin show moderate performance on the MySchoolScout composite scale, which blends student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 Olin is served by 1 school district: Iredell-Statesville Schools.
 These districts collectively serve 20,721 students.